-Reed provides each student with up to one hour of free individual tutoring per subject per week for many classes.
-In addition, drop-in tutoring for a variety of subjects is available at the Dorothy Johansen House and several other locations on campus.
+During the academic year, Reed provides each student with up to one hour of free individual tutoring per subject per week for many classes.
+In addition, drop-in tutoring for writing, languages, and many introductory courses in mathematics and the social and natural sciences courses is available.
+Writing tutor support for the senior thesis is also available.
 Visit our peer tutoring resource page for more information.

 Would you like a refresher on how to use logarithms or exponents?
 Want to hear time management tips from your peers, and offer some ideas of your own?
 Looking for inside information on how to prioritize your reading?
 Share your ideas and learn from others at workshops scheduled throughout the year.